This section documents all changes and bug fixes applied since the release of 5.2.11.

 Two SSH tunnels were opened for a single connection to an SSH server.
 The user was also prompted for a password when a new connection was established, even when the existing tunnel was reused.
 (Bug #49412)

 SSH Tunnels opened by MySQL Workbench were never closed.
-SSH Tunnels created when clicking Test Connection in the Manage DB Connections dialog, were not closed.
+SSH Tunnels created when clicking Manage DB Connections dialog, were not closed.
 This was also the case when the SQL Editor and Server Administration tabs were closed.
-(Bug #49411)
+(Bug #49411)in the

 In the Partitioning tab of the alter table dialog it was possible to enter a number greater than 10 into the Partition Count textfield.
 However, when these changes were applied the DDL generated substituted any value entered that was greater than 10 with the value 2.
 (Bug #49380)

-without selecting any column check boxes, the exception occurred
+VARCHAR(45)column was added, without selecting any column check boxes, the exception occurred when the button was clicked.
+(Bug #49364)

 If a database was reversed engineered from a source, and a table renamed, then although this change was detected by MySQL Workbench, no DDL code was generated if an attempt was then made to synchronize this change with the source.
 (Bug #49313)